 3. In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Party will populate and publish:

-(a) the CDCM model version 103 as issued by the Panel on 1 April 2015; and
+(a) the CDCM model version [TBC] as issued by the Panel on [TBC]; and

-(b) the CDCM “Price Control Disaggregation” model version 3.0 as issued by the Panel on 1 April 2016.
+(b) the CDCM “Price Control Disaggregation” model version [TBC] as issued by the Panel on [TBC].

 Delete Figure 1 in Schedule 16 and replace with the following: